MaikKlein/maikklein.github.io/content/unreal-rust-1.md

 # What's next?

 While there are still a lot of problems, I do want to make `unreal-rust` into some thing real, it will just take a bit of time.
 There is an infinite todo list but the next big thing will be samples.
-I want to heavily drive this project through real world samples where I try to create some game mechanics like the inscrpytion card game, god of war axe throwing etc.
+I want to heavily drive this project through real world samples where I try to create some game mechanics like the Inscryption card game, God of War axe throwing etc.

 There are a couple of reason for that: